octobercms/docs/3.x/extend/services/queue.md

 }
 ```

 Notice the only method that is required is `fire`, which receives a `Job` instance as well as the array of `data` that was pushed onto the queue.

-#### Specifying a custom handler method

 If you want the job to use a method other than `fire`, you may specify the method when you push the job:

 ```php
 Queue::push('SendEmail@send', ['message' => $message]);